boddz/next-in-queue/README.md

 Created for a friend to use for a twitch bot or something.

-To be released under 'The Unlicense', use this however you want, I mainly did this for a bit of fun.
+To be released under an MIT license, use this however you want, I mainly did this for a bit of fun.